UCHI-DB-COURSES/rust-primer/module_6/README.md

 ### Guiding Questions

-1. Look at the module 1 README to understand crusty-cli.
+1. Look at the Crusty README end to end example to understand crusty-cli.
 What is the function that actually reads user input?

 2. Place the following components in the order they occur and identify (on a very high level) the purpose of each: Parser, Executor, Optimizer